When creating a campaign, you can either:

-- Use a Marketing Automation Enterprise (MA Enterprise) pre-built campaign (see Campaign Types),
+- Use a pre-built campaign (see Campaign Types)

 NOTE: In most cases, you'll be able to use a pre-built campaign to meet your needs.
-We also recommend pre-built campaigns for those new to MA Enterprise.
+These are templates that provide a solid foundation on which to build.

 Creating campaigns via the Workflow Builder is more involved, and is only recommended for advanced users.

-- Enter a name for your campaign, and then click GO.
+- Enter a name for your campaign, and then click Create New.

 - Select your industry from the first menu.